 Chapter World.
 We all know aeroplane coffee is bad.
 But why is it so bad?
 Surprisingly, there are some good reasons why, but also some not so good ones.
 But the question of bad coffee might simply be a question of taste.
 Philosopher’s have battled with this questions for centuries—we take a look through the guise of coffee.
 Finally, we take you all the way to Sydney, Australia, for our city profile just in time for the World AeroPress Championship!

-Together with Standart you get a small bag of specialty coffee selected from prominent international roasters, and exclusively reserved for our subscribers.
+When you subscribe to Standart, together with your magazine you will receive a small bag of specialty coffee selected from prominent international roasters, and exclusively reserved for our subscribers.

 We ship worldwide from our warehouse in Berlin.
 It usually takes 7 to 21 days for a single issue to be delivered via Priority Air Mail.